 Don’t buy into the myth of the perfect moment.
 Moments aren’t perfect, they’re what you make of them.
 So many people wait around for the stars to align to do what they’re here to do.
 The perfect moment, the perfect opportunity, the perfect state of being, etc. Wake up!
 Don’t “wait” away the vast majority of your life!
 Remind yourself that too many people wait all day for 5pm, all week for Friday, all year for the holidays, all their lives for happiness.
 And you don’t be one of them.
 Ultimately, you will come to succeed not by finding a perfect moment, but by learning to see and use life’s imperfections as stepping stones.

-An Exercise for Feeling Better and Building Better Habits
+An Exercise for Building Better Habits this Year

-If you feel a like you’ve wasted too much time, joy, and peace of mind on one or more of the points above, this quick actionable closing exercise is for YOU.
+If you feel a like you’ve wasted too much time and joy on one or more of the points above, this quick actionable closing exercise is for YOU.

 Choose any area in your life that you want to improve, and then: